apt1002/strategy/heterodox.md

 those who do become helpless; it's bad for those struggling not to be; and it's bad for those who end up supporting everybody else.

 The solution is not Luddism [debatable].
-The incipient computer revolution, like the ongoing industrial revolution, is happening for good reasons [good reasons ⇒ strong forces], and will not wait [true enough].
+The incipient computer revolution, like the ongoing industrial revolution, is happening because of strong forces, and will not wait.

 The solution is not the destruction of Big Tech [also debatable], though we must at least partially escape from reliance on software written by other people.

 The solution is foundational technologies that people can reach into and change [these are not a solution, these are a must have; if they’re incompatible with Luddism and/or Big Tech, then what gives?].